ESDeutekom/ComparingOrthologies/README.md

 ## Disclaimer
 This serves to share code and data for reproducibility.
 Due to the amount of data, only the files in green in the flowchart are provided.
+The flowchart shows a summary of the workflow, with the most important scripts and files.
+Some scripts that are used for supplementary figures and/or results are not shown.
 Any additional data can be shared upon request.

 ## Contained directories and files